Self Publishing Tips: Should You Publish a Print Book, an eBook, or Both?

-- PDF eBooks can drain profits. eBooks sold direct to customers online as PDF files can easily be shared, almost without limitation!
-Purchasers can simply attach a PDF eBook to an email and distribute to everyone on their contact lists.
+- PDF eBooks can drain profits. eBooks sold directly to customers online as PDF files can easily be shared, almost without limitation!
+Purchasers can simply attach a PDF eBook to an email and distribute it to everyone on their contact lists.
 Plus, it could be shared on—ack!—social media.
 Will those who receive a shared copy say "That's a great eBook.
 I think I'll buy myself a copy."?
 NO!
 They already got it for free.
 True, there can be some controls added to the PDFs, such as passwords, that could help restrict unauthorized access.
 However, those may provide only limited protection.
-Might be better to sell via Amazon's Kindle Direct Publishing or other programs which have limited and/or structured eBook sharing capability.
+It might be better to sell via Amazon's Kindle Direct Publishing or other programs that have limited and/or structured eBook sharing capability.

 Now You Don't Have to Decide!
 Kindle Create Does Both at the Same Time!